Phone number(▒▒▒) ▒▒▒- ▒▒ 63

 - Vice President / Business Development for New Jersey-based Just Solar where I work full-time (virtually) from High Aves Modern.

 An Airbnb host since May 2009, I have successfully hosted more than 700 Airbnb guests at my home.
 I am progressive, well-connected and involved in the community where I have lived for 41 years.

 I am an affable and natural host who was an executive in the international travel industry for 25 years.
 A "child entrepreneur" and adventure travel pioneer, I founded my first company in 1983 which was an in-bound tour operator (partner with Delta Airlines) specializing in Canyonlands, Grand Canyon and Dinosaur rafting expeditions.
 This professional experience provided me with informed knowledge about the national parks and other extraordinary travel destinations across the vast American West.
 I sold this company to the largest travel agency west of the Mississippi in 1988 and worked there for the next four years.

-In 1992, I launched a second company that specialized in Asian destinations such as Nepal, Tibet, China, India, Southeast Asia, Japan and Korea.
+In 1992, I launched a second company that specialized in Asian destinations such as Nepal, Tibet, China, India, Southeast Asia, Japan and the Koreas.
 I operated this company for 16 years (until 2008).
 This latter enterprise took me to nearly 20 Asian countries and some of them as many as 40 times.